All Episodes

 And he's also laying down a marker, if you will, or baiting some people.

-Man, where's nothing else to cut here?
+Man, there's nothing else to cut here.

-He's begging the Democrats to come up and say, What do you mean?
+He's begging the Democrats to come up and say, what do you mean?

 How can you say this?

-And then delay is gonna fire back.
+And then Delay is going to fire back.

-Oh, there's more to cut?
+Oh, there's more to cut.

 What do you have for me?